golemparts/rppal/README.md

 Several I2C and SMBus features aren't fully supported by the i2cdev interface, the underlying driver or the BCM283x SoC: 10-bit slave addresses, SMBus Block Read, SMBus Block Process Call, SMBus Host Notify, SMBus Read/Write 32/64, and the SMBus Address Resolution Protocol.

+While clock stretching is supported, a bug exists in the implementation on the BCM283x SoC that will result in corrupted data when a slave device tries to use clock stretching at arbitrary points during the transfer.
+Clock stretching only works properly during read operations, directly after the ACK phase, when the additional delay is longer than half of a clock period.
+More information can be found [here](https://elinux.org/BCM2835_datasheet_errata#p35_I2C_clock_stretching).

 ### SPI